ivancompany92/Birras_Pipol_House/README.md

 ![]( https://raw.github.com/ivancompany92/Birras_Pipol_House/master/beer_images/readme_image/navigation.png)

-## In th seccion: "Where is my beer?"
+## In the seccion: "Where is my beer?"

 you will choose different options to find your favorite beer with the cheapest price!